Standing Ovation: Sweet Chocolate Port Cupcakes, Port Wine Reduction Syrup, Raspberry Creme Fraiche Filling, French Chocolate Mousse

 More Recipes and Ideas:

-Emeril's Atlanta's Port Wine Glazed Roasted Duck with Pureed Sweet Potatoes, Haricots Verts and Roasted Shallots, DECORATIVE CENTERPIECES Port Wine Meringues with Swirls Bouquet, Dried Fig and Port Wine Compote, Frosting, Chocolate Recipes, Chocolate Cupcake Recipes, Chocolate Cake Recipes, Cupcake, German Chocolate Cake Recipes
+Emeril's Atlanta's Port Wine Glazed Roasted Duck with Pureed Sweet Potatoes, Haricots Verts and Roasted Shallots, DECORATIVE CENTERPIECES Port Wine Meringues with Swirls Bouquet, Dried Fig and Port Wine Compote, Easter Cupcake Recipes, Hot Chocolate Recipes, Chocolate Frosting Recipes, Chocolate Cake Recipes, Chocolate Fudge Recipes, Chocolate Fondue Recipes